annotation/text-fabric/docs/Api/App.md

         `sectionStr` must be a valid section specficiation in the language specified in `lang`.

-        The string may specific a section 0 level only (book), or section 0 and 1 levels (book chapter), or all levels (book chapter verse).
+        The string may specific a section 0 level only (book/tablet), or section 0 and 1 levels (book/tablet chapter/column),
+        or all levels
+        (book/tablet chapter/column verse/line).

         Examples: